 The men and women who look after the Constitution, regular navy personnel, maintain a 24-hour watch.
 Sailors show visitors around the ship, guiding them to her top, or spar, deck, and the gun deck below.
 Another treat when visiting the ship is the spectacular view of Boston across Boston Harbor.
-Instead of taking the T, you can get closer to the ship by taking MBTA Bus 92 to Charlestown City Square or Bus 93 to Chelsea Street from Haymarket.
+Take a few minutes to explore the excellent Navy Yard Visitor Center for an overview before boarding.
+Instead of taking the T, you can get closer to the ship by taking MBTA Bus 93 to Chelsea Street from Haymarket.
 Or you can take the Boston Harbor Cruise water shuttle from Long Wharf to Pier 4.

 - Phone: 617/242–7511

 - Cost: Free

 - Hours: Apr.
 1–Sept., Tues.–Sun.
 10–6; Oct., Tues.–Sun.
 10–4; Nov.–Mar., Thurs.–Sun.
 10–4; last tour at 3:30